yumuzi234/e8vm/readme.md

 readability and comprehensibility as the last
 ([for example](http://andrewkelley.me/post/intro-to-zig.html)).

-I disagree with those priorities.
+I disagree with this ordering.
 Good code quality fundamentally comes from relentless iterations, and iterations require good code understandings by *human* programmers.
 In the long run, code comprehensibility dominates all.